DuinOS/duinos.github.com/patron.md

 Carlos Delfino as the Project maintainer is committed to seeking solutions that involve the use of DuinOS for the success of his project, dedicating some limited hours as a reward for the sponsorship, and a generous discount for overtime programming can even be negotiated.

+A support page will be created where 3 levels of support will be classified according to donations and sponsorships, **Patron**, **Sponsor** and ** Supporter **.

+The project's collaborators will also be listed with the classification of sponsors, classified as ** Supporters **.

 ## What Architectures Are Involved

 The DuinOS Project is primarily aimed at two architectures: